- Ranked Choice Voting

 FairVote California.
 October 2017.
 RCV and Incumbency in the Bay Area.

 - There have been 15 RCV races in the U.S. which were won by a candidate other than the first-round leader.
-That’s 4.2% of the 353 single-winner RCV races since 2004.
+That’s 3.8% of all single-winner RCV races in the U.S. since 2004, and 12% of all races which used multiple rounds of counting.

-- Of those 15 races, 14 were won by the candidate who began in second place.
-One race was won by the candidate who was in third place in the first round.
+- Of those 15 races, 13 were won by the candidate who began in second place.
+Two races were won by the candidates who was in third place in the first round.

 - The chart below shows all come-from-behind victories in the U.S. since 2004: